London Program – Summer 2014

 Katie Behrens (Class of 2012) Digital Story Project:

-This program is designed to meet program requirements for school library media specialist and library science graduate students.
-It is also appropriate for graduates and working professional librarians who have an interest in multi-media.
+This program is designed to meet program requirements for library science graduate students.
+It is also appropriate for graduates and working professional librarians who have an interest in multimedia and social media.

 Students stay in furnished apartments in the Florida State London Study Centre or in comparable accommodations within central London.
 Information about London and the Study Center is available on the London Study Center website.
 Overnight guests are not allowed in program housing.